SantiagoPrida/SantiagoPrida/README.md

 ## 🚀 About Me

-I'm **Santiago Prida**, a software developer passionate about building technology that **solves real problems**.
+I'm **Santiago Prida**, a software developer and **Co-Founder of LATAMWare**, a company focused on **custom software development and intelligent automation**.

+I build products with a strong focus on **scalability, performance and clean architecture**, combining engineering thinking with product and business vision.

-I approach programming not just as a technical skill, but as a **tool to design systems, optimize processes, and create scalable solutions**.
-My journey started with Python during my Systems Engineering studies and quickly expanded into web technologies and modern development workflows.
+My journey started with Python during my Systems Engineering studies and evolved into modern web and backend technologies.

-Currently working at **BENGROU**, where I contribute to real-world projects while continuously improving my technical and analytical skills.
+Currently working at **Bengroup**, contributing to real-world projects while continuously refining my technical and architectural skills.

 ---